gsomani/puzzle_janestreet/README.md

 # Chasing `success`: Jane Street ASIC Reverse-Engineering Challenge
-This is our attempt at cracking the [Jane Street ASIC Reverse-Engineering Challenge](https://blog.janestreet.com/can-you-reverse-engineer-an-asic/): Reverse engineering a sky130 from its bare GDSII layout!
+This is our attempt at cracking the [Jane Street ASIC Reverse-Engineering Challenge](https://blog.janestreet.com/can-you-reverse-engineer-an-asic/): Reverse engineering an ASIC from its raw GDSII layout!

 | Top level chip-layout | A closer look of core sub-units|